tidepool-org/data-model/device-data/types/cgmSettings/dexcom.md

 <!-- start editable commentary on rateOfChangeAlerts -->

 The `rateOfChangeAlerts` object on a `cgmSettings` event encodes the user's preferences for receiving alerts when the PWD's blood glucose is changing rapidly—either rising or falling.
-Each of `fallRate` and `riseRate` is an object inside of the `rateOfChangeAlerts` object with two key-value pairs for whether the alert is `enabled` and the `rate` of change to trigger the alert.
+Each of `fallRate` and `riseRate` is an object inside of the `rateOfChangeAlerts` object with two key-value pairs<!-- Edit by Eden -->: whether the alert is `enabled`, and the `rate` of change to trigger the alert.
 For the `fallRate`, note that the `rate` of change must be specified as a *negative* value.
 Like all blood glucose-related values in the Tidepool data model(s), both `fallRate.rate` and `riseRate.rate` may be specified in either mg/dL or mmol/L for ingestion, but will be stored and returned to client applications in mmol/L.

 <!-- end editable commentary on rateOfChangeAlerts -->